 I was fishing Flamingo with Hernan Cortes and his cousin Tony Carnot in one of Flamingo’s many productive shallow water bights on an absolutely gorgeous day this past year.
 We had just caught a redfish and a snook and were working our way back into the open bay.
 We were moving along in fifteen inches of water, when I saw a large, shiny tail fin flick and twitter on the surface, heading in our general direction.
-I started poling as quickly as I quietly could towards the whatever it was.The tail belonged to a massive tarpon that was cruising slowly up into the bight foraging for food along the way.
-We were poling to cast for redfish so my anglers had light rods and reels with 15# test braid, 30# fluorocarbon leaders.
+I started poling as quickly as I quietly could towards the whatever it was.The tail belonged to a massive tarpon that was cruising slowly up into the bight, foraging for food along the way.
+We had been stalking medium-size redfish, so my anglers had light rods and reels with 15# test braid, 30# fluorocarbon leaders.
 They were casting shallow-running, weedless, Flappin-shad lures.
 As we eased closer, we saw that the top tail fin was almost a foot long!
 It was a monster of a fish!
-It was translucent silver and it flashed in the bright sun as it flicked back and forth as it hunted nose down along the bottom, puffs of silt and mud boiled up around it.
+It was translucent silver and it flashed in the bright sun as it flicked in a rhythmic motion back and forth, back and forth.
+As it hunted nose down along the bottom, puffs of silt and mud boiled up around it.

 Check out this video of the shallow water tarpon fight: